 SCERS' investment program is structured around a strategic asset allocation model established by SCERS' Board with the assistance of SCERS' investment staff, general investment consultant Verus Advisory, alternative assets consultant Cliffwater LLC, and real estate consultant The Townsend Group.
 The objective of the asset allocation model is to ensure the diversification of investments in a manner that generates a desired rate of investment return with an acceptable level of investment risk.
-To achieve this, the asset allocation is broadly diversified across asset categories, asset classes, and within asset classes to provide consistent long-term performance.
+To achieve this, the asset allocation is broadly diversified a cross asset categories, a sset classes, and within asset classes to provide consistent long-term performance.
 The asset allocation targets are not tactical, but rather, are long term in nature, consistent with the long-term nature of SCERS' benefit obligations.
 The asset allocation model is reviewed every three to five years, but the long-term capital market assumptions for the various asset classes and sub-asset classes are reviewed and adjusted as appropriate each year.
 Research has shown that the asset allocation mix is the largest driver of investment performance.

 SCERS' strategic asset allocation views risk exposures through multiple lenses, including functional and common factor exposures, in order to manage and maintain allocations that are aligned with SCERS' investment philosophy and objectives.
 This multiple lens approach uses a functional framework to group and classify portions of SCERS' portfolio in order to link segments that are exposed to similar economic environments and risk factors, and which would be expected to have similar roles and outcomes in a portfolio.
-The functional grouping takes a simplified approach at the asset category level, by breaking the portfolio into three asset categories, with greater complexity reserved at the asset class level.
+The functional grouping takes a simplified approach at the asset category level by breaking the portfolio into three asset categories, with greater complexity reserved at the asset class level.
 The asset categories include: (1) Growth; (2) Diversifying; and, (3) Real Return.

 The Growth asset category includes those segments of the portfolio that tend to perform best in a high growth and low/moderate inflationary environment, including most equity and credit investments.
 In contrast, they tend to perform poorly during recessionary periods, when GDP growth is contracting, or during certain periods when inflation rises expectantly.
-Growth assets tend to comprise the dominant allocation within most institutional investment portfolios, including that of SCERS.
+Growth a ssets tiend to comprise the dominant allocation within most institutional investment portfolios, including that of SCERS.
 The Diversifying asset category includes those segments of the portfolio which are expected to protect capital and perform better than the Growth asset category during dislocated and stressed market environments, including traditional fixed income and absolute return strategies.
 The Real Return asset category includes those segments of the portfolio that protect against inflation, generate cash flow, and provide further portfolio diversification, including private real estate, infrastructure, energy, and agriculture investments, as well as liquid real return investments.

-SCERS' strategic asset allocation has an expected return profile in line with SCERS' actuarial assumed rate of return, with heavy allocations to growth assets that can drive returns.
+SCERS' strategic asset allocation has an expected return profile in line with SCERS' actuarial assumed rate of return.
+The strategic asset allocation takes a risk-balanced approach that maintains heavy allocations to growth assets that can drive returns.
 However, it also maintains meaningful diversification, especially to investment strategies with low and negative correlations to equity markets that can reduce portfolio volatility and protect against significant market drawdowns.
 It is also expected to generate meaningful cash flow for SCERS' plan.
+A risk-balanced approach has proven valuable over economic and market cycles.
 The strategic asset allocation contains a meaningful allocation to higher returning, diversifying, and less liquid private market investments, so tracking SCERS' liquidity profile in order to maintain sufficient liquidity and cash flows in order to meet benefit payment obligations is a key focus of the Board and SCERS' investment staff.